hanedanelif/degree-ratio-sombor-chemical-trees/README.md

-# Degree-Ratio Sombor Indices of Chemical Trees: Ratio Profiles, Structural Discrimination, and Property-Specific Resolution in Alkane QSPR — Computational Reproducibility Materials
+# Degree-Ratio Sombor Indices of Chemical Trees — Computational Reproducibility Materials

-This repository provides the computational materials associated with the manuscript **“Degree-Ratio Sombor Indices of Chemical Trees: Ratio Profiles, Structural Discrimination, and Property-Specific QSPR Resolution.”**
+This repository provides the computational materials associated with the manuscript **“Degree-Ratio Sombor Indices of Chemical Trees: Ratio Profiles, Structural Discrimination, and Property-Specific Resolution in Alkane QSPR”**

 It contains the analysis code, processed data used in the manuscript, reference result tables, and automated consistency checks used to reproduce the reported computational results.